Emotion-Aligned Contrastive Learning Between Images and Music: Experiments and Results

 Following other works \cite{Manco-2022-MusCALL, Huang-2022-MuLan, Won-2021-emotion_embedding_spaces, Doh-2023-speech_to_music}, we evaluate the learned joint embedding space via cross-modal retrieval.
 Given a query item of one modality, we retrieve the most similar item of the other modality using a simple nearest-neighbor search.
 We use the held-out test subsets of the image and music datasets for all retrieval evaluations.

 \textbf{Experimental Setup}: Cross-modal retrieval evaluation is implemented as a ranking problem.
-Given a query item of one modality, we rank all items (in the test set) of the other modality by the cosine similarity between the query and candidate item embeddings.
+Given a query item of one modality, we rank all items of the other modality by the cosine similarity between the query and candidate item embeddings.
 We report Precision@5 (P@5) and Mean Reciprocal Rank (MRR) scores.
 A retrieved item is considered correct if it has the same emotion label as the query.
-In line with \cite{Won-2021-emotion_embedding_spaces}, we macro-average retrieval metrics across emotion classes in order to avoid potential bias caused by the imbalanced emotion class distribution.
+In line with \cite{Won-2021-emotion_embedding_spaces}, we macro-average retrieval metrics across emotion classes in order to avoid potential bias caused by the imbalanced emotion class distributions.

 \textbf{Results}: \autoref{table:retrieval_performance} presents cross-modal retrieval (image-to-music and music-to-image) and intra-modal retrieval (image-to-image and music-to-music) results for the three different audio encoder models introduced in \autoref{subsec:Feature Extraction}.
 For the music-specific models, we include results for both frozen and unfrozen models, while we keep CLAP frozen throughout our experiments.